Fettle makes it quick and easy to be tested for the six most common STIs without having to visit a clinic or GP.

 How it works

-Delivered by 1st class Royal Mail.
-It will fit through your letter box
+Deliveries by 1st class Royal Mail.
+Your package will fit through your letter box

 Like to learn more?
 Read our Questions section.